Graph Matching with Bi-level Noisy Correspondence: Method

 \subsection{Momentum Distillation for Robust Matching}

-As aforementioned, bi-level noisy correspondence would cause failure on both node-to-node and edge-to-edge matching, leading to serious performance degradation.
-However, different from the traditional noisy label problem, BNC is a many-to-many combinatorial optimization problem rather than a one-to-many classification problem.
-Therefore, it is inapplicable to distinguish~\cite{lee2018cleannet,karim2022unicon} or rectify~\cite{Dividemix} the noisy correspondence through existing noisy label classification methods.
+As aforementioned, bi-level noisy correspondence would cause failure on both node-to-node and edge-to-edge matching, resulting in serious performance degradation.
+Different from the traditional noisy label problem, BNC is a many-to-many combinatorial optimization problem rather than a one-to-many classification problem.
+It is inapplicable to distinguish~\cite{lee2018cleannet,karim2022unicon} or rectify~\cite{Dividemix} the noisy correspondence through existing noisy label classification methods.

-Fortunately, Bengio \textit{et al.}~\cite{arpit2017closer} have empirically found the memorization effect of the deep neural networks, \textit{i.e.}, networks apt to fit the simple patterns first.
+Fortunately, Bengio \textit{et al.}~\cite{arpit2017closer} have empirically found the memorization effect of the deep neural networks, \textit{i.e.}, networks are apt to fit the simple patterns first.
 To be specific, precisely annotated correspondence could be regarded as simple patterns while noisy correspondence could be treated as complex ones.
-Motivated by this effect, we propose to learn from the high-quality pseudo-target generated by the momentum encoder as shown in Fig~\ref{fig:framework}.
-Specifically, the momentum encoder is a continuously-evolving teacher, which will keep the memory at the simple patterns to some extent by taking the exponential-moving-average of the parameters from the base encoder.
+Motivated by this effect, we propose to learn from the high-quality pseudo-target generated by the momentum encoder~\cite{moco,albef} as shown in Fig~\ref{fig:framework}.
+The momentum encoder is a continuously-evolving teacher, which will keep the memory at the simple patterns to some extent by taking the exponential-moving-average of the parameters from the base encoder.
 Formally, denoting the parameters of the base encoder as $\theta_\mathrm{q}$ and those of momentum encoder as $\theta_\mathrm{k}$, we update $\theta_\mathrm{k}$ by: where $t$ is the momentum coefficient fixed as $0.995$ in our experiments.
 During training, we utilize the matching prediction of the momentum encoder to rebalance the proposed quadratic contrastive learning loss.
 Specifically, we propose a bi-level distillation on both node and edge levels with respect to contrastive loss and graph consistency loss.

 \paragraph{Distillation on node level.} We first compute the node features ${\mathbf{\hat{P}}}_{A}$ and ${\mathbf{\hat{P}}}_{B}$ from the momentum encoder.
-Then we introduce a new cross-entropy term into Eq.~(\ref{eq:infonce}) to match the alignment results between base encoder and the soft target of its momentum teacher.
+Then we introduce a new cross-entropy term into Eq.~(\ref{eq:infonce}) to match the alignment results between base encoder and the soft target of its momentum teacher~\cite{albef}.
 Formally,

 where $\alpha$ is the distillation temperature.
 The second term in Eq.~(\ref{eq:rinfonce}) allows the teacher to re-calibrate the keypoint alignment by replacing the impractical perfect alignment target $\mathbf{I}_n$ in Eq.~(\ref{eq:infonce}) with estimated soft-alignment probability.
 To keep the stability in the preliminary training stage, $\alpha$ is linearly increasing from 0 to 0.4 in the first epoch and fixed to 0.4 afterward.
 As shown in Table~\ref{tab:parameter}, our method is insensitive to the choice of $\alpha$.